CHAPTER 100: University Organization and Campuswide Policies

 References for CAP 100:

-1. Date approved by the President: September 3, 2013
+1. Date approved by the President: [insert date changes approved]

 3. Responsible Department/Office: President’s Office